bilo1967/intrain/README.md

 ## Upgrading

-Basically you need to get the new version of InTrain from GitHub (just do a ```git clone https://github.com/bilo1967/intrain.git``` in a temporary directory) and replace everything on your webroot except your configuration file (always check for additions or changes) and any images you may have replaced or customized.
+Basically you need to get the new version of inTrain from GitHub (just do a ```git clone https://github.com/bilo1967/intrain.git``` in a temporary directory) and replace everything on your webroot except your configuration file (always check for additions or changes) and any images you may have replaced or customized.
 Always make a backup copy of your webroot before trying an upgrade.

 ## Configuration and authentication module